bioc/MAGAR/vignettes/methQTL.md

 qtl.setOption(rnbeads.options = xml.fi)
 ```

-To redefine the correlation blocks, we allow including additional information such as genome-wide segmentation of the methylation landscape (see option ```use.segmentation``` and function ```qtl.run.segmentation```), and also function annotation according to the Ensembl regulatory build [@Zerbino2015].
+To redefine the correlation blocks, we allow for including additional information such as genome-wide segmentation of the methylation landscape (see option ```use.segmentation``` and function ```qtl.run.segmentation```), and also functional annotation according to the Ensembl regulatory build [@Zerbino2015].

 ## Genotyping data

 ### PLINK files

-The package supports data that has already been processed by *plink* and is available either in the form of binary *.bed*, *.bim* and *.fam* files, as *.ped* and *.map*, as variant calling files (*.vcf*), or as imputed files in the dosage format (*.dos*).
-For further processing, we use the command line tool *plink*, which comes with this package, but is only applicable on Linux systems.
-For Windows and MacOS users, please install the *plink* tool from [here](https://www.cog-genomics.org/plink/1.9/) and specify it using the option ```plink.path```.
+The package supports data that has already been processed by [*PLINK*](http://zzz.bwh.harvard.edu/plink/) and that is available either in the form of binary *.bed*, *.bim* and *.fam* files, as *.ped* and *.map*, as variant calling files (*.vcf*), or as imputed files in the dosage format (*.dos*).
+For further processing, we use the command line tool *PLINK*, which comes with this package.
+However, this installation is only valid for Linux systems.
+For Windows and MacOS users, please install the *PLINK* tool from [here](https://www.cog-genomics.org/plink/1.9/) and specify it using the option ```plink.path```.
 The sample identifier specified earlier also needs to match the sample IDs of the genotype calls.

 ### IDAT files

-The package also support raw IDAT files and uses the [CRLMM](https://www.bioconductor.org/packages/release/bioc/html/crlmm.html) R-package, together with PLINK to perform genotype calling and data import.
-The package requires a single sample annotation sheet in the format described in the [DNA methylation data (microarray)](DNA methylation data) section.
+The package also supports raw IDAT files and uses the [*CRLMM*](https://www.bioconductor.org/packages/release/bioc/html/crlmm.html) R-package, together with PLINK to perform genotype calling and data import.
+The package requires a single sample annotation sheet in the format described in the [DNA methylation data](DNA methylation data  (microarray)) section.
 In addition to the column names specified above, a column named *GenoSentrixPosition* has to be added, which specifies the IDAT file IDs.

 ```bash